writethedocs/www/docs/book-club/splunk-product-docs/18-working-with-marketing.rst

 ------------------
 This chapter discussed how technical writers can & should work with the Marketing department.
 It raises the question of docs' role: informative, sales-driven, or both?

-Docs can serve as marketing material, though they should aim for educating the user first & act as a sales pitch second.
-Marketing may not like the direct nature of docs, but it is crucial to maintain honesty & directness.
+Docs can serve as marketing material, though they should aim for educating the user first and act as a sales pitch second.
+Marketing may not like the direct nature of docs, but it is crucial to maintain honesty and directness.

 Personas are a key element to both Tech Writers and Marketing.
 These do not always align though, as Marketing personas target buyers (Management), whereas docs target users (end users/developers).